flub78/multitenant/doc/tenant_databases.md

 * One database per tenant

-During deployment the central database must be migrated

-Then the migration is automatically applied during tenant creation
+During deployment the central database must be migrated.
+Then the migration is automatically applied during tenant creation.

 ## Upgrade